pecham1911/Double_Play_Analytics/README.md

 Baseball has one of the richest data caches in sports, offering a plethora of statistics and metrics for analysis.
 Nonetheless, navigating this vast sea of information poses challenges, demanding a focused approach, organization, and an understanding of big data modeling techniques to extract meaningful insights from the wealth of available data.

 ##### Data modeling, evaluation, and interpretation
-Data were split into a training set and test set for modeling.
-Games were paired so that features for the winning team and losing team of a game were not split between the training and test set to prevent data leakage.
-Features were standard scale standardized.
-No additional preprocessing was used.
-There are no categorical features, no missing data, and the target was 50:50 balanced.
+Data are split into a training set and test set for modeling.
+Games are paired so that features for the winning team and losing team of a game are not split between the training and test set to prevent data leakage.
+Features are standard scale standardized.
+No additional preprocessing is used.
+There are no categorical features, no missing data, and the target is 50:50 balanced.

-The primary evaluation metric used for these models was accuracy.
+The primary evaluation metric used for these models is accuracy.
 With a balanced dataset and equal interest in classification of wins as much as losses, accuracy is an appropriate evaluation metric.

-- The first model was a Dummy Classifier.
-As expected using the most frequent strategy the accuracy score of this balanced data set was 50%.
+- The first model is a Dummy Classifier.
+As expected using the most frequent strategy the accuracy score of this balanced data set is 50%.
-- The second model was a simple Decision Tree using criterion of gini, a maximum depth of 4, and the full set of X features listed above.
-The accuracy score for this model was 71%.
-The model identified: hits, at_bats, home_run, intent_walk, pitchers_used, sacrifice_fly, and grounded_into_double_plays as the most important features.
+- The second model is a simple Decision Tree Classifier using parameters for criterion, maximum depth, and the full set of X features listed above.
+The accuracy score for this model is 71%.
+The model identifies: hits, at_bats, home_run, intent_walk, pitchers_used, sacrifice_fly, and grounded_into_double_plays as the most important features.
-- Random Forest Classifier HERE
+- Next a Random Forest Classifier uses a grid search for the estimator, and maxium depth and features.
+The best parameters are used in the model with the full set of X features listed above.
+The accuracy score for this model is 78%.
+The model identifies: hits, at_bats, home_run, intent_walk, walk, double, and errors as the seven most important features.
-- The first Logistic Regression model used the full set of X features listed above.
-The accuracy score for this model was 80%.
+- The first Logistic Regression model uses the full set of X features listed above.
+The accuracy score for this model is 80%.
-- The second Logistic Regression model used the subset of X features identified as the most important features: hits, at_bats, home_run, intent_walk, pitchers_used, sacrifice_fly, and grounded_into_double_plays.
-The accuracy score for this model was 76%.
+- The second Logistic Regression model uses the subset of X features identified as the most important features from the Random Forest: hits, at_bats, home_run, intent_walk, walk, double, and errors.
+The accuracy score for this model is 76%.
-- The last model was a Neural Network.
-This model was built using extensive support from ChatGPT.
-The full set of X features listed above were used in the model.
-The accuracy score for this model was 83%; the best performing model.
-The five most important feature identified in order of importance were: at_bats, hits, left_on_base, walk, and pitchers_used.
+- The last model is a Neural Network.
+This model is built using extensive support from ChatGPT.
+The full set of X features listed above are used in the model.
+The accuracy score for this model is 83%; the best performing model.
+The seven most important feature identified in order of importance are: at_bats, hits, left_on_base, walk, pitchers_used, grounded_into_double_plays, and intent_walk.

-- Add coefficient interpretation,
+- Add probabilities and/or coefficient interpretation
-- Random Forest Classifier interpretation

-Visualizations

-Resources
-PRESENTATION:
-TABLEAU:
+- Interpretation/recommendation
+- Add visualizations